Illinois farmers struggle to balance livelihoods with reducing agricultural runoff, a major contributor to Gulf dead zone

 The state-funded offices meant to help farmers figure out how to best apply conservation practices on their fields are chronically understaffed, Cheek said.

 The Illinois Department of Agriculture is aware of capacity challenges and secured a multimillion-dollar federal grant to increase conservation staffing, said a department spokesperson.
-Just over a year into the grant, over 40 conservation planners have been hired across the state.
+Just over a year into the grant, more than 40 conservation planners have been hired across the state.

 In Illinois, there is an added challenge of educating absentee landowners who often live in cities hundreds of miles away or may even be corporations.
 About 77% of farmland is leased through crop share or cash rent agreements between farmers and absentee landowners, according to 2021 Illinois Farm Business Farm Management Association data.
 This is one of the highest rates in the country.